 This is the tool I use all the time for building my site.

-Word Tracker is another search tool you can use to discover what keywords people are searching for online.
+Word Tracker: Word Tracker is another search tool you can use to discover what keywords people are searching for online.
 It has less functionality that Brainstorm It (Brainstorm It incorporates data from Word Tracker plus other rich databases), but it's a starting point, and there is a free trial version as well as a paid version available.

-Google Analytics is a free, easy to use tool which allows you to gather in-depth statistics about how visitors find and navigate your website.
+Google Analytics: Google Analytics is a free, easy to use tool which allows you to gather in-depth statistics about how visitors find and navigate your website.
 This information is vital for internet entrepreneurs who want to understand the traffic to their site.

-As your traffic grows, and you become more adept a analysing and understanding your traffic, you may start to notice fluctuations in your traffic and you may wonder where those fluctuations are coming from.
+As your traffic grows, and you become more adept at analysing and understanding your traffic, you may start to notice fluctuations in your traffic and you may wonder where those fluctuations are coming from.
 Perhaps traffic has dropped, and you need to know why so you can fix the problem.
 Maybe traffic has grown, and you want to know why so you can build it even more.
 Information from Google Analytics can help you understand your traffic on that level.

-StatCounter is another tool for gathering statistics about your website's traffic.
+StatCounter: StatCounter is another tool for gathering statistics about your website's traffic.
 It doesn't provide the same stats as Google Analytics, but the cool thing about StatCounter is that you can get real-time data about what visitors are doing on your site.

 Copyscape - Copysentry: If you're concerned about plagiarism (unfortunately, my site has been plagiarized more than once), Copyscape allows you to search for copies of your web pages on the internet.
 The basic search is free, or you can pay to subscribe and access more in-depth protection.
 I pay for the in-depth, full site search from time to time just to look for anyone who has copied my site.
 Unfortunately, there are always a few copiers to be found.

-Where to find statistics you may need when researching and creating a business plan and government resources that can help you launch your business.
+Business Research Resources: Here's where you can find statistics you may need when researching and creating a business plan and government resources that can help you launch your business.

-CERF+ provides emergency relief and resource to craft artists who have experienced some type of disaster situation.
+Craft Emergency Relief Fund (CERF+): CERF+ provides emergency relief and resource to craft artists who have experienced some type of disaster situation.

-Listing of American state craft councils.
+American Crafts Councils: Listing of American state craft councils.

-List of American regional craft councils.
+Regional Craft Organization: List of American regional craft councils.

 CARFAC: Canadian visual artists' advocacy group provides a voice and resources to visual artists,

-Organization promoting the development of the crafts industry in the United Kingdom
+Crafts Council: Organization promoting the development of the crafts industry in the United Kingdom

-Australian government council supporting the arts and artists.
+Australia Council for the Arts: Australian government council supporting the arts and artists.